chr15m/hoc-2024/slides/slides.md

 # The Goal
 ## zero to "hello world"
+## (tools .forEach)

 <!--
-What we are going to do today is go from nothing to "hello world" using each of the technologies or tools.
+What we are going to do today is go from zero to a "hello world" web app using each of the technologies or tools I just showed you.

-Examining the tradeoffs of different ClojureScript tooling.
+For each tool we're going to get it running, look at the source code, and also take a look at the tradeoffs.
 -->

 ---